wcarc-on/wcarc-site/extra.md

 ## Write-up from Previous Years

 Members of the West Carleton Amateur Radio Club of Ottawa will operate VE3WCC "Field Day" style in a multi-op effort from FN04xa for the June ARRL VHF QSO Party.
-Located at 730 feet ASL overlooking Lake Ontario, the location will have a clear shot to the major population centers of Ontario, Northern New York State and beyond.
+Located at 730 feet ASL overlooking Lake Ontario, the location will have a clear shot to the major population centres of Ontario, Northern New York State and beyond.
 This will be out 4th year of operating from this site.

 As in last year's contest, the group will operate all bands from 6M through 1296 MHz.
 PLUS this year we will run higher power (700w on 6m and 2m).
 We will have an unusual 5.8GHz set up, a Ramsey laser kit for relatively nearby communications,  10 GHz wideband FM using a Tellurometers, but no narrowband 10GHz.